Tranquilo-Organization/tranquilo-Flutter/README.md

 ## 🧩  Dependencies

+The project utilizes various dependencies to enhance functionality and streamline development.
+These dependencies may be expanded as the project evolves:

 - build_runner: Build System for Dart code generation and modular compilation.
 - flutter_bloc: State Management.
 - freezed, freezed_annotation: Code Generation.